 The SPCA has a vital role to play in responding rapidly to fires:-

-- assessing the damage in order to provide appropriate assistance. - assisting where necessary (especially in euthanasing burnt animals). - searching for survivors. - following up to ensure medical attention is provided. - following up to ensure feed is supplied.
+- assessing the damage in order to provide appropriate assistance. - assisting where necessary (especially in euthanasing burnt animals). - searching for survivors. - following up to ensure medical/veterinary attention and pain relief is provided. - following up to ensure feed is supplied.